 If you bought the fly more combo you may notice the charging hub will only charge one battery at a time.
 You can connect all three batteries to it, but it still only charges one at any given time.

-Mavic Batteries charge pretty quick so this isn’t a huge problem but if you want to charge all your batteries at the same time you have to look at third-party options.
+Mavic Batteries charge pretty quickly so this isn’t a huge problem but if you want to charge all your batteries at the same time you have to look at third-party options.

-A few third-party companies have released their own chargers that allow you to charge all the batteries as well as the controller at the same time.
-Many of them are the same OEM device out of China with different labels on them.
+A few third-party companies have released their chargers that allow you to charge all the batteries as well as the controller at the same time.
+Many of them are the same OEM devices out of China with different labels on them.

 Fstop Labs Battery Charger 5 in 1 Charger